brightzheng100/instana-handson-labs/part-1/lab-1.1.md

 sudo docker run hello-world

 # Add current user into docker group so that we can run Docker cli without the need of sudo
-# Re-login to the VM to take effect
 sudo usermod -aG docker $USER
 ```

+> Note: Please re-login to the VM to take effect.

 ## 4. Install Instana Server